mpgray/shmoozed/FrontEnd/README.md

 of the application is ready to be released into Production.

 1. From the `\FrontEnd` directory run `ng build`.
 This will create a `\FrontEnd\dist` folder with the needed files.
 2. Type `npm run deploy` then wait for a few minutes while the files are transferred to the server.
-Once complete you will see a `finsihed:` message.
+Once complete you will see a `finished:` message.
 3. In your web browser go to [http://www.shmoozed.com](http://www.shmoozed.com) to check for functionality.
 You may need to hold shift while clicking refresh for the changes to reflect.

 ## Resources